SenseNet/sncom-resources/_docs/security-component.md

 context.DeleteEntity(entityId);
 // modify the owner of the entity context.ModifyEntityOwner(entityId, ownerId);
-// check if the entity inherits permissions from it's parent context.IsEntityInherited(entityId);
+// check if the entity inherits permissions from its parent context.IsEntityInherited(entityId);
 // Check if the entity actually exists.
 If it cannot be found, this method
 // performs a callback to the host application for the entity if necessary.